Movatterモバイル変換

 Tasmania, the island state, has its own topological distinctions.
 The Tasmanian central east area, known as theMidlands, is fairly flat by comparison and is predominantly used for agriculture.
 The most mountainous region is theCentral Highlands area, which covers most of the central west parts of the state.
 Tasmanian mountain ranges has a 'rounded smoothness', similar to that of mainland.[15]

-Australia is the lowest continent in the world with an average elevation of only 330 m (1,080 ft); around 86.77% of the country's surface (excluding islands) does not exceed an altitude of 500 m (1,600 ft).[13]
-Mainland Australia's highest point is Mount Kosciuszko (2,228 m (7,310 ft) high), located within theAustralian Alps, while the highest point on Australian sovereign territory isMawson Peak onHeard Island, which is 2,745 m (9,006 ft) high and forms the summit of an active volcano calledBig Ben.[14]
+The Commonwealth of Australia is located in the lowest continent in the world with an average elevation of only 330 m (1,080 ft); around 86.77% of the country's surface (excluding islands) does not exceed an altitude of 500 m (1,600 ft).[16]
+Mainland Australia's highest point is Mount Kosciuszko (2,228 m (7,310 ft) high), located within theAustralian Alps, while the highest point on Australian sovereign territory isMawson Peak onHeard Island, which is 2,745 m (9,006 ft) high and forms the summit of an active volcano calledBig Ben.[17]

 Regions